Education in Alabama: History

 Schools and the means of education shall forever be encouraged in this State; and the General Assembly shall take measures to preserve, from unnecessary waste or damage, such lands as are or hereafter may be granted by the United States for the use of schools within each township in this State, and apply the funds, which may be raised from such lands; in strict conformity to the object of such grant.
 The General Assembly shall take like measures for the improvement of such lands as have been or may be hereafter granted by the United States to this State, for the support of a Seminary of learning, and the moneys which may be raised from such lands, by rent, lease, or sale, or from any other quarter, for the purpose, aforesaid, shall be and remain a fund for the exclusive support of a State University, for the promotion of the arts, literature, and the sciences: and it shall be the duty of the General Assembly, as early as may be, to provide effectual means for the improvement and permanent security of the funds and endowments of such institution.

 In 1822, Athens State University was established as a private institution called the Athens Female Academy.
 It did not become a public school until 1974.
 LaGrange College was established as a private college in 1830.
 It was destroyed during the war and reestablished in 1872.
 It is now the University of North Alabama.

 In 1850, there were 1,323 schools with about thirty-seven thousand students enrolled.

 The state's voters approved a referendum calling for free public schools for white children in 1852.
 The legislature approved funding for such schools in the 1854 Public Schools Act.
 This decision was not without controversy.
 The 1858 Report of the Superintendent of Education, Gabriel B. Du Val discussed the population's attitude toward education, "Fortunately however for Alabama, and it is believed the Southern States generally, this indifference has not been felt toward education itself but toward governmental aid in procuring it.
 The happy condition of our social relations and general diffusion of wealth has rendered it comparatively unnecessary, wherever it was needed private generosity generally anticipated public aid."

 By 1860, about a quarter of white school-aged children were enrolled.
 The 1868 constitution required free, racially integrated public school funded by the state.
 During this period, it was a crime in Alabama to teach a slave to read.
-There were no slaves in Alabama in 1868.
+Slavery was abolished in 1865.